MasterFacilityList/mfl_api_docs/docs/16_regulator_synchronization.rst

-operation_status       Yes          The operation status id e.g Operation Status Id ward                   Yes          The ward ID of where the facility is located regulatory_body        Yes          The regulatory body ID of the facility e.g Pharmacy and Poisons Board id town                   Yes          The id of the town or health centre where the facility is located registration_number    Yes          This the registration number as assigned by the regulator ward                   Yes          This is the code of the county where the facility is located owner                  Yes          The id of the owner as the per the MFL
+operation_status       Yes          The operation status id e.g Operation Status Id ward                   Yes          The ward ID of where the facility is located regulatory_body        Yes          The regulatory body ID of the facility e.g Pharmacy and Poisons Board id town                   No          The id of the town or health centre where the facility is located registration_number    Yes          This the registration number as assigned by the regulator owner                  Yes          The id of the owner as the per the MFL
 ===================== ============= ========================================================